geap1999/FusionGenesTools-Data-MOABI/README.md

 # ParsingScript-MOABI
 Script that parses data coming from fusionfusion, SplitFusion, Factera (Intergene and Interexon), Breakdancer and Lumpy-sv output file.
 See report for more information.

+Script that executes fusionfusion, SplitFusion, Factera (Intergene and Interexon), Breakdancer and Lumpy-sv added.